bairblog/bairblog.github.io/_posts/2022-03-21-ukraine-sar-maers.md

 **Computer Vision on SAR Imagery for Ukraine**

 Imagery analysts are currently relying on both EO and SAR imagery where available over Ukraine.
 When EO imagery is available, existing computer vision tooling built for that modality is used to expedite the process of intelligence gathering.
 However, when only SAR imagery is available, these toolchains cannot be used.
 Imagery analysts have to resort to manual analysis which is time consuming and can be prone to mistakes.
+This topic is being explored by some other institutions internationally, however, it still remains an understudied area with respect to the amount of data available.

 At Berkeley AI Research, we have created an initial set of methods and models that have learned robust representations for RGB, SAR, and co-registered RGB + SAR imagery from the publicly released [BigEarthNet-MM dataset](https://bigearth.net) and the data from [Capella’s Open Data](https://www.capellaspace.com/community/capella-open-data/), which consists of both RGB and SAR imagery.
 As such, using our models, imagery analysts are able to interchangeably use co-registered RGB or SAR imagery (or both, when available) for downstream tasks such as image classification, semantic segmentation, object detection, or change detection.